 A snapshot is a backup at a specific point in time that you can restore your website to as needed.

 It takes a few seconds to create a snapshot yourself manually in your account.
 But WP Engine also takes a snapshot of your site at least once a day.
-If you accidentally brick your website, as most beginners do at some point, you’ll be glad you have those backups.
+If you accidentally brick your website you’ll be glad you have those backups.

-WordPress often has security issues because plugins, and more importantly, its core, are often not kept updated by site owners.
+WordPress often has security issues because the program, plugins, and themes are often not kept updated by site owners.

 Since so many websites use WordPress, it’s a big target for hackers, and it’s important to stay secure.